-That’s why we’ve come up with a series of easy, yet effective classroom management strategies that may help with the day-to-day running of your classroom.
+So what are the classroom management strategies that will work with a variety of students?
+And how do you make classroom management effective?
+We’ve come up with a collection of easy, yet effective classroom management strategies that may help with the day -to-day running of your classroom.

 Classroom Management Strategies

 So you already know the three C’s of classroom management — compassion, connection, and consistency.

 But if you’re looking for some ways to put those three Cs into action, we chatted with some of the teachers on the Teach Starter team to get you exactly that!
 Here are some super easy classroom management ideas from classroom teachers!

 The trusty craft stick saves the day again!
 Add some bright washi tape and students’ names and you have a classroom management tool that can be used in a variety of ways.

 - Use these equity sticks as a random name selector — You know how it goes, you ask for a volunteer and ALL the hands go up, now you can randomly pick a name out of a cup.

 - Keep track of students you have checked in on during individual work.
 Turn their name stick upside down when you have checked in!

 - Students can use these sticks to express when they have a question about their work.
 Rather than having multiple hands up and then ultimately distracted students waiting, they can grab their name stick and place it on their desk – or put it in an ‘I have a question’ cup.

 Thanks to the amazing @misstrikolas for this great photo!